andrewcroce/microinteractions-presentation/README.md

 ]
 ```

-Run `gulp slides` to generate an HTML file for each of these slides in the `slides/` directory.
+Run `gulp slides` manually to generate an HTML file for each of these slides in the `slides/` directory, or generate automatically while `gulp` dev server is running.
 They filenames will automatically be slugified:

 ```
 1-title-slide.html